Recent Blog Articles

 There are times to break these rules.
 If you sometimes feel lightheaded when getting out of bed in the morning or when you stand after sitting, you should have your blood pressure checked while seated and then while standing to see if it falls from one position to the next.

 Because blood pressure varies throughout the day, your doctor will rarely diagnose hypertension on the basis of a single reading.
-Instead, he or she will want to confirm the measurements on at least two occasions, usually within a few weeks of one another.
-The exception to this rule is if you have a blood pressure reading of 180/110 mm Hg or higher.
-A result this high usually calls for prompt treatment.
+Instead, he or she will want to confirm the measurements on at least two occasions in the office, or have you measure your blood pressure yourself with a home monitor.

 Image: cheyennezj/Getty Images